datafibers/df_data_service/README.md

-# My First Vert.x 3 Application
+# DF Producer Service

-This project is a very simple Vert.x 3 application and contains some explaination on how this application is built and tested.
+This project is to test proxy of Kafka Connect REST API

 ## Building